 - When clicking the pencil icon, drawings can be made on the scanned work.

 - When clicking the text balloon icon, typed comments can be added on the scanned work.
 Comments can be edited in the sidebar when clicked in mouse mode.
-Click the three dots on the right side of the comment.
-You can now edit, delete, hide for the student, and save the question as a shortcut for reuse for other students.
+Read more about using comments while reviewing at the sidebar-section below.

 Below the exam scan